krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/JSON_input_format.md

 ### A JSON Input Example

-We know that the above might be confusing, so here's an example.
+Here's an example of the above in action.
 The following list is what the contents of a JSON file should look like if you wanted to separately submit the first two sentences of George Orwell's <u>1984</u> to a Krixik pipeline:

 ```python